francRang/Sample-REST-API/README.md

 Clone this repository:

 ```
-$ git clone git@github.com:fr4nkR/Backend-Software-Engineer-CC-HEB.git
+$ git clone git@github.com:francRang/Sample-REST-API.git
 ```

-From the directory from which this repo was cloned, go into the root directory for Backend-Software-Engineer-CC-HEB:
+From the directory from which this repo was cloned, go into the root directory for Sample-REST-API:

 ```
-$ cd Backend-Software-Engineer-CC-HEB
+$ cd Sample-REST-API
 ```

 Install with pip: